Effective Relief from the Pain of a

 How Can We Help You Manage the Pain?

 We can prescribe anti-inflammatory medications, muscle relaxers and painkillers to alleviate your pain in the short term, as your body tries to heal itself.
-We’ll also typically recommend modification or suspension of certain types of physical activity while your body heals.
-We commonly prescribe physical therapy and rehabilitation, to help strengthen the muscles around the disc.
+We’ll also evaluate your level of physical activity and may recommend that you refrain from certain activities while your body heals.
+We also believe that physical therapy and rehabilitation are essential to help strengthen the muscles around your disc and help increase your flexibility and mobility.

-If these treatment options don’t effectively deal with your pain, we will typically recommend interventional pain management procedures, such as:
+If these treatment options don’t effectively deal with your pain, we offer a range of interventional pain management procedures, including:

 Facet Joint injections